kanishkkkansal/netflix-clone-html-css/README.md

 - Styling and positioning elements

 ## 🧾 License
-This project is for personal and educational use only.
+This project is for personal and educational use only.Please give credit if you use or reference it.